 In the past decade, she has been working mainly in oil and cold wax, a medium that allows for the buildup of a rich history and patina through amassing layers of paint and excavation back through those layers.
 Luminosity and light have become trademarks of her work, which explores color and shape inspired by nature and God.
 Her work has been featured in numerous venues throughout the Midwest, as well as publications such as The Chicago Tribune, The Doings, and a book titled Cold Wax Medium: Techniques, Concepts, and Conversations by Rebecca Crowell and Jerry McLaughlin.

-As a born again Christian, Geary states: “More and more, as I draw closer and closer to God, my work is becoming cosmic, evoking a transformation of spirit and mind.
+As a born-again Christian, Geary states: “More and more, as I draw closer to God, my work is becoming cosmic, evoking a transformation of spirit and mind.
 I often pray for guidance with the work, and more than anything, I want the end result to glorify Him.
-Sometimes, my prayers are answered immediately, with an almost ‘automatic writing’ kind of solution to a problematic painting.
 Many of the current works are inspired by scripture as well as poets such as William Blake and T.S.
 Eliot.
 They deal with issues of creation, the nature of time, and salvation.”

-Geary maintains a daily painting practice in her studio in Burr Ridge, IL.
+Geary maintains a daily painting practice in her home studio in Willow Springs, IL.